nixiz/cpp-ports/README.md

 **For detailed examples please look [Demos](https://github.com/nixiz/cpp-ports/tree/master/demo).**

-Port structure is simple template class that holds the pointers of given types.
-An object that registers itself with the Port class, it will becomes accessible over the target classes.
+Port structure is a simple template class that holds the pointers of given types.
+After an object registers itself with the Port class, it will become accessible over the target classes.
 This allows classes to access each others instance indirectly without sharing the instance.

 ```cpp
 template <class In, class Out>